aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles displays the contents of your current directory in a long format.

 5. 4-listmorefiles displays the contents of your current directory, including hidden files, in long format.

+6. 5-listfilesdigitonly displays the content of your current directory including hidden files, in long format and with user and group IDs displayed numerically.